 The growth parenting mindset allows us to sway with the winds of unmet expectations.
 It frees us to see our struggles with our kids as not personal failures, but as opportunities to grow.

 My hubby and I adopted a baby boy 6 years ago.
 His transition into our family was relatively smooth.

-That is, until he hit 18 months.
-It was then that his uncontrollable behaviors began to destroy our home and our family.
+Then he hit 18 months.
+And his sudden uncontrollable behaviors began to destroy our home and family.